mmthatch12/node-db3-challenge/queries.md

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

+    SELECT od.orderid, p.productname, od.quantity FROM orderdetails as od
+    join products as p
+    on od.productid = p.productid
+    where od.orderid = 10251

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.